Adding New Connectors

 end,

-During acp_prompt, streaming updates (text, tool calls, tool results) are automatically forwarded to the client (TUI or web UI) in real time.
+During acp_prompt, streaming updates (text, tool calls, tool results) are automatically forwarded to the client (the praxis TUI) in real time.
 The function blocks until the full response is assembled and returns the final text.

 DevTools-Based Agents (Browser Automation)

 For agents that run in a browser or WebView (e.g. M365 Copilot), Praxis provides a CDP (Chrome DevTools Protocol) stack.
-The architecture has three layers:
+The architecture has three layers, with a choice of DOM backend at the middle layer:

 your_agent.lua ← Agent-specific: CSS selectors, response parsing